-Charter schools are proven to benefit the students and families in attendance, with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration among it’s students.
-But, like Brett Peiser, Dacia Toll and Richard Barth state in the NY Daily News, people, and more specifically many of the presidential candidates, “talk about charters as if they are the enemy of public education.”
+Charter schools are proven to benefit the students and families in attendance with higher satisfaction, higher rates of graduation and 4-year college attendance, and even higher rates of voter registration.
+But, like Brett Peiser, Dacia Toll, and Richard Barth state in the NY Daily News, people – and more specifically, many of the presidential candidates – “talk about charters as if they are the enemy of public education.”

-Why?
-Are charters the cause or even a catalyst behind traditional public schools issues?
-Does removing charter schools from the public school system solve the problem?
+The question we are left with, then, is why?
+Why are these figureheads pitting charter schools against public schools?
+Are charters the cause or even a catalyst behind traditional public school issues?
+Does removing charter schools from the public school system solve those problems?

 But the only question we should be asking is, “How can all children receive the best education for them?”
 In these debates, we see that the arguments often leave children out of the equation entirely.
 It isn’t about the wellbeing of the child that transfers to a charter school, it’s about the budget cuts to the public school.
 The child leaves, and so does the allocated money for that child.